greenlsi/edwar/README.md

 detection, and signal correction or reconstruction.
 This core version allows working with electrodermal activity (EDA), interbeat intervals (IBI), accelerometry (ACC) and temperature (TEMP).

-The results can be saved as an output variable, CSV files or in a data base.
+The results can be saved as an output variable, CSV files or in a database.
 To contribute, visit the wiki.

 # Starting with EDWAR
 This core version is based on three modules: Loaders, Parsers and Savers.
+Loaders read input files from a specific device, so every device has its own Loader.
+Parsers process these data to calculate features and, finally, results can be saved according to the Saver module employed.
-User specifies which modules to use in a given configuration.
+User specifies which modules to use in a given configuration (except Saver modules).
 The following command lets install the configuration file needed.
 ```ruby
 edwar.install.structure_cfg()